Femoral nerve dysfunction

 - Electromyography (EMG) to check the health of the muscles and the nerves that control the muscles.

-- MRI to check for masses or tumors.
+- MRI or CT scan to check for masses or tumors.

 Your provider may order additional tests, depending on your medical history and symptoms.
 Tests may include blood tests, x-rays, and other imaging tests.